A bowl of foods ideal for biohacking

 Urolithin A (from Pomegranate)

-Urolithin A is a compound produced when the body metabolises pomegranate, and it supports the removal of damaged mitochondria through a process called mitophagy [29].
-Improving mitochondrial health in this way is linked to better energy levels, muscle function and healthy ageing.
+Urolithin A is a compound produced when the body metabolises pomegranate, and is thought to support the removal of damaged mitochondria through a process called mitophagy [30].
+Improving mitochondrial health in this way is linked to better energy levels, muscle function and healthy aging.

 Sources